-• Children and young people with SEN have different needs, but the general presumption is that all children with SEN but without an Education, Health and Care needs assessment (EHCNA) are welcome to apply for a place at our school, in line with the

-- For children with an EHCNA, parents have the right to request a particular school and the Local Authority must comply with that preference and name the school or college in the EHCNA unless: - a) It would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or - b) The attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources. - Before making the decision to name our school in a child's EHCNA, the Local Authority will send the governing body a copy of the EHCNA and then consider their comments very carefully before a final decision on placement is made.
+- Children and young people with SEND have different needs, but the general presumption is that all children with SEND but without an Education, Health and Care needs assessment (EHCNA) are welcome to apply for a place at our school, in line with the school admissions policy.
+If a place is available, we will undertake to use our best endeavours, in partnership with parents, to make the provision required to meet the SEND pupils of pupils at this school. - For children with an EHCNA, parents have the right to request a particular school and the Local Authority must comply with that preference and name the school or college in the EHCNA unless: - a) It would be unsuitable for the age, ability, aptitude or SEND of the child or young person, or - b) The attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources. - Before making the decision to name our school in a child's EHCNA, the Local Authority will send the governing body a copy of the EHCNA and then consider their comments very carefully before a final decision on placement is made.
 In addition, the Local Authority must also seek the agreement of school where the draft EHCNA sets out any provision to be delivered on their premises that have been secured through a direct payment (personal budget). - Parents of a child with an EHCNA also have the right to seek a place at a special school if they consider that their child's needs could be better met in specialist provision.